Become A Glowing Bombshell With Body And Facial Scrubs

 - (Face Scrub) Apply scrub to face, rubbing gently in circular motions avoiding eyes and hair

-- (Face Scrub) If ingredients are safe for mouth, apply scrub to lips to remove dry, chapped skin
+- (Face Scrub) If ingredients are safe for the mouth, apply the scrub to lips to remove dry, chapped skin

 - (Body Scrub) For best circulation, apply in circular motions starting at the heart and moving away from it towards limbs